 HOW TO GET INVOLVED_

-Anti-bullying training days are all-day events which provide a great opportunity for your school to meet other schools within your local community to share ideas and partake in shared activities.
+Anti-Bullying Ambassador training days are all-day events which provide a great opportunity for your school to meet other schools within your local community to share ideas and partake in shared activities.
 The day aims to empower young people and staff members by providing knowledge of what bullying is and how to tackle it.
 At the end of the day, students will make an action plan of how to approach reducing bullying in their schools and will become Anti-Bullying Ambassadors!

-Each young person trained will receive a workbook, pen, pencil, notepad, Ambassador Badge, wristband, certificate and also a guide for their parents/guardians.
+Each young person trained will receive a workbook, pen, pencil, notepad, Ambassador Badge, wristband, certificate and a guide for their parents/guardians.

 become a host school